probmods/probmods2/teaching_extras/RSA-meaning.md

 }
 ~~~

-In the earlier version (above) the utterance "blue" couldn't be interpreted because it wasn't in the set of possible utterances.
+In the model considered earlier, the utterance "blue" couldn't be interpreted because it wasn't in the set of possible utterances.
 (And it wasn't in the set of possible utterances because we wished to respect English grammar, which requires a noun for an adjective to modify.)
 Verify that this utterance can now be understood by the pragmatic listener.
 You can also examine how the listener completes the fragment into a full utterance.
 How is this affected by the context?

-(Bergen and Goodman (2015) further refine this noisy channel model by assuming speakers can take an action, roughly adding emphasis, that can reduce the probability that a listener will mishear a word.
+(Bergen and Goodman (2015) further refine this noisy channel model by assuming speakers can take an action, roughly adding emphasis, that will reduce the probability that a listener will mishear a word.
 The pragmatic listener can make strong inferences from the fact that a speaker took pains to get a specific word across.
 This gives rise to certain *focus effects*, such as the interpretation difference between "the *big* dog" and "the big *dog*".)

 A very different approach to interpreting fragments is to ask that the semantics always assigns some meaning even to fragments.
-This makes most sense when the semantics is already real valued, as in the expected meaning formulation above.
-Indeed, modern deep learning models of utterance interpretation generally have the property that any sequence of words can be assigned a (real-valued) meaning.
+This makes most sense when the semantics is already real-valued, as in the expected-meaning formulation above.
+For instance, modern deep learning models of utterance interpretation generally have the property that any sequence of words can be assigned a (real-valued) meaning.
 Sentence fragments are thus automatically understood.
 This approach differs from the above noisy channel approach in that fragments are handled already in the literal listener, whereas the noisy channel models them as part of pragmatic inference.
 Discuss the benefits and drawbacks of the two approaches.